Back to E&O Conference Agenda

 Supply Management Opening Roundtable

-Network with colleagues, discuss supply management topics of mutual interest, and hear about current projects and challenges.
+Network with colleagues, discuss supply management topics of mutual interest, and hear about trends and challenges.

 Roundtable discussions are open only to employees of public power utilities, state and regional associations, and joint action agencies.